The Infinite Smile Sangha meets every Monday night at 7:30 pm at Lafayette Christian Church 584 Glenside Drive Lafayette, CA 94549.

 Shortly hereafter a friend introduced him to Zen meditation and things began to shift.
 “I initially viewed Zen like every other tradition: trapped by its own sense of self-worth, he said.
 But the more I sat still and simply watched my experience, just as the priests trained me to do, the more that things began to make sense in a way that went past any intellectual understanding or physical sensation.
 Plus my ego liked the fact that wearing a priest’s robe didn’t mean that you were any closer to God than the next person,” Michael explains.
 “Women were also seen as equals,” he added, “and the teaching, rather than the teacher, fueled the journey for each of us on the Path to Awakening.
 And enlightenment, or Christ consciousness, or God sense, or Atman, or whatever you want to call it, is right here in this very moment, waiting to be uncovered with each and every other person.”

 McAlister’s active participation in the Zen community lasted for many years.
 Also, his studies with other Buddhist traditions and teachers in different countries rounded out an approach to contemplative practice that incorporated Mahayana, Vajrayana, and Theravadan schools of Buddhism.
 After his travels, he had a series of profound realizations that nearly made him decide to ordain as a Buddhist priest.
 Yet “all things change,” as Michael consistently reminds us.
 Instead of ordaining, Michael went back into the world teaching psychology to high school students.
 Shortly thereafter he was asked to begin teaching a class on meditation at the Lafayette Community Center.
 Within months, the class evolved into the Infinite Smile Sangha and a community had begun to take root.
-Currently, Infinite Smile extends its offering through technology to a global audience.
+Currently, technology allows Infinite Smile to extend its offering to a global audience.
+Michael has also just completed his dissertation for his doctoral studies in international education.
+In this study, he examines the integration of mindfulness practices in US high schools.